BVP-sudo/DockerProject/README.md

 ## Step 5: Testing Pi-hole

-Update the DNS settings on a test device to use Pi-hole’s IP address (192.168.1.2).
+Update the DNS settings on a test device to use Pi-hole’s IP address.

-On the device, set the DNS server to 192.168.1.2.
+On the device, set the DNS server to Pi-hole server address.

 Visit an ad-heavy website or use a test tool to confirm that ads are being blocked.